If you can't attend in person, before the proceeding date you may apply for permission to attend by telephone or video.

 If your application is received less than 10 days before the listed date, we may not be able to consider your request before the hearing.

-Please note that if the proceeding is a directions hearing or a guardianship hearing, you do not need to use this process to apply to attend by telephone.
+Please note that if the proceeding is a directions hearing or a guardianship hearing, you do not need to use this process to apply to attend by telephone or video.